JonathanMuroma/CodeSample/Samples 2021/README.md

 Homepage - sample:
-This is a small ongoing project that I've been working on along side my final thesis report for school.
+This is a small ongoing project that I had worked on while I was also making my final thesis for school.
+This site was never completed, since I managed to get a job at Tecci in 2021.
 It is my homepage, made with React, that will showcase different projects that I've worked on over the years and other miscellaneous things, while also showcasing my react skills.
 The code samples are from the front page, which shows my different projects.
 The projects are put in a JSON file, which is then read